Rigidity of the Torelli subgroup in $Out(F_N)$: Twist-rich subgroups

 The vertex stabilizers of $S_B$ are given by the intersections $A^h \cap B$ with $h \in F_N$.
 This gives a finite collection of conjugacy classes of subfactors of $A$ and $B$, which are invariant by a finite-index subgroup of $H$ (in fact by $H$ because we are working in $\ia$).
 By Lemma~\ref{lemma:twist-rich-restriction-factor}, the group $H$ does not preserve a proper free factor of $A$ and so these intersections are trivial.
 Hence the action of $B$ on $S_B$ is free and its stabilizer in $\mathrm{IA}(B,\mathbb{Z}/3\mathbb{Z})$ is trivial.
 As $H_B$ is contained in this stabilizer, it follows that the $H$-action on $B$ is trivial (i.e.\ $H_B$ is trivial).

 If $t$ is chosen to be a stable letter for $S$ (so that $\langle A, t \rangle = F_N$), then as $\Gamma$ is twist-rich, there exists a nonsimple, root-free $w \in A$ such that the twist $\phi$ sending $t \mapsto tw$ and fixing $A$ has some power belonging to $H$.
-By \cite{CL}, the limiting tree $T_\phi$ of $\phi$ in the boundary of Outer space is a HNN extension with cyclic edge stabilizers conjugate to $\langle w \rangle$ and vertex stabilizers conjugate to $A\ast\langle twt^{-1}\rangle$.
-As some power of $\phi$ acts trivially on $B$ and the tree is obtained by renormalizing length functions, it follows that $B$ is elliptic in $T_\phi$.
+Any group fixed by a representative of $\phi$, or indeed fixed by any power of $\phi$, is conjugate into $A\ast\langle twt^{-1}\rangle$ (this can be seen either by directly computing fixed subgroups of representatives via train-tracks \cite{CT, BH}, or by looking at the limiting tree $T_\phi$ of $\phi$ in the boundary of outer space, whose vertex groups are the conjugates of $A\ast\langle twt^{-1}\rangle$ \cite{CL}).

 Therefore, Lemma~\ref{lemma:whitehead} implies that every element $b \in B$ (which is simple because $B$ is a free factor) is conjugate into $A$.
 This contradicts the fact (proven in the previous paragraph) that the action of $B$ on $S_B$ is free. \end{proof}